apache/druid/docs/operations/security-overview.md

 ## Best practices

+The following recommendations apply to the Druid cluster setup:
 * Run Druid as an unprivileged Unix user.
 Do not run Druid as the root user.
    > **WARNING!** \
    Druid administrators have the same OS permissions as the Unix user account running Druid.
 See [Authentication and authorization model](security-user-auth.md#authentication-and-authorization-model).
 If the Druid process is running under the OS root user account, then Druid administrators can read or write all files that the root account has access to, including sensitive files such as `/etc/passwd`.
 * Enable authentication to the Druid cluster for production environments and other environments that can be accessed by untrusted networks.
-* Do not expose the Druid Console without authorization enabled.
-If authorization is not enabled, any user that has access to the web console will have the same permissions as the OS user running the Druid Console process.
+* Enable authorization and do not expose the Druid Console without authorization enabled.
+If authorization is not enabled, any user that has access to the web console has the same privileges as the operating system user that runs the Druid Console process.
+* Grant users the minimum permissions necessary to perform their functions.
+For instance, do not allow users who only need to query data to write to data sources or view state.
+* * Disable JavaScript, as noted in the [Security section](https://druid.apache.org/docs/latest/development/javascript.html#security) of the JavaScript guide.

+The following recommendations apply the network where Druid runs:
+* Enable TLS to encrypt communication within the cluster.
-* Use an API gateway to
+* Use an API gateway to:
   - Restrict access from untrusted networks
   - Create an allow list of specific APIs that your users need to access
   - Implement account lockout and throttling features.
 * When possible, use firewall and other network layer filtering to only expose Druid services and ports specifically required for your use case.
 For example, only expose Broker ports to downstream applications that execute queries.
 You can limit access to a specific IP address or IP range to further tighten and enhance security.

+The following recommendation applies to Druids authorization and authentication model:
+* Only grant `WRITE` permissions to any `DATASOURCE` to trusted users.
+Druid's trust model assumes those users have the same privileges as the operating system user that runs the Druid Console process.
 * Only grant `STATE READ`, `STATE WRITE`, and `DATASOURCE WRITE` permissions to highly-trusted users.
 These permissions allows users to access resources on behalf of the Druid server process regardless of the datasource.
 * If your Druid client application allows less-trusted users to control the input source or firehose of an ingestion task, validate the URLs from the users.
 It is possible to point unchecked URLs to other locations and resources within your network or local file system.
-* Enable TLS to encrypt communication within the cluster.
-* You should only grant `WRITE` permissions to any `DATASOURCE` to trusted users.
-Druid's trust model assumes those users have the same privileges as the operating system user that runs the Druid process.
-* Grant users the minimum permissions necessary to perform their functions.
-For instance, do not allow users who only need to query data to write to data sources or view state.
-* Disable JavaScript, as noted in the [Security section](https://druid.apache.org/docs/latest/development/javascript.html#security) of the JavaScript guide.

-## Authentication and Authorization

-You can configure authentication and authorization to control access to the the Druid APIs.
-The first step is enabling TLS for the cluster nodes.
-This is essential to ensure passwords and authentication tokens are encrypted over the network.
-Then configure users, roles, and permissions, as described in the following sections.

-The configuration settings mentioned below are primarily located in the `common.runtime.properties` file.
-Note that you need to make the configuration changes on all Druid server in the cluster.

 ## Enable TLS